 Bush and the U.S. Debt

 Under the Bush government, the real GDP just grew at an annual average of 2.5%, a rate considerably below what was considered to be average for business cycles for the years 1949 to 2000.
 This means business was down.
 However, industrial averages according to Dow Jones were at 10, 587 when Bush entered office, peaking at more than 14,000 in 2007.
 This number went down to 7,949 when Bush stepped down, deemed to be one of the lowest in his presidency.
 Unemployment rates rose from 2001 to 2003 but eventually dropped in 2007.
 Median household income was at $1,175 between the years 2000 and 2007 while there was also growing poverty from 2000 to 2006.
 This forced people to find jobs and even create jobs from scratch, leading to various entrepreneurial ventures like learning to become a ticket broker to supplement your standard income, and other similar jobs like that.

-National debt had also risen by 2008 because of foreign and domestic spending, reaching $11.3 trillion.
+National debt had also risen by 2008 because of foreign and domestic spending, reaching $11.3 trillion, which has affected the price of homes as well.
 This amount was more than 100% more of what the debt amount was in 2000 at $5.6 trillion.
 Most of the debt that had the national economy slumping was due to the tax cuts that George Bush had implemented before, as well as national security spending due to various threats to the United States which impacted small businesses nationwide.
 Bush’s effect on internet business and the economy looks bad.
 But it must be noted that it is difficult to really pinpoint the source of the problem because perceptions are heavily affected by partisanship.read more